-Different terrain for horses such as access to sloping or hilly areas, and the introduction of obstacles such as felled logs and uneven surfaces could make use of different muscle groups.
+Different terrain for horses and donkeys, such as sloping or hilly areas, and the introduction of obstacles such as felled logs and uneven surfaces could make use of different muscle groups.

 Access to woodland and rough grazing, a sand-filled area or pond could also provide enrichment within the field or track setting, whilst also encouraging movement.
-Scratching posts would probably also be well received by horses, especially if access to suitable substitutes like trees is limited.
+Scratching posts can be made from broom brushes and are well received by horses, especially if access to suitable substitutes like trees is limited.

-Below are some plants that horses could browse on and benefit their health and well-being, as well as provide natural shelter:
+Some plants that horses could browse on and benefit their health and well-being:

 Herbal supplements are sometimes added to an animal's feed however given the choice they may not choose all the constituents of these, but they could be broken down at a Herbal Choices session and offered individually; allowing your animal to choose.
 However, supplements prescribed by your vet should be continued and reviewed by them.

 For organically grown plants and seeds which are ideal have a look in our Shop on Etsy.